AngMcL/angmcl.github.io/README.md

 # Angela McLaughlin
+:microbe: :earth_americas: :floppy_disk: :bar_chart:

 ## About me
 My research interests focus on discerning the epidemiological and evolutionary dynamics of rapidly evolving pathogens, primarily SARS-CoV-2 and HIV-1, using a combination of phylogenetics and traditional epidemiological surveillance.

-I am currently working towards my PhD in Bioinformatics at University of British Columbia (expected graduation Sept 2023) and am employed as a Research Assistant at the British Columbia Centre for Excellence in HIV/AIDS.
-Previously, I have completed a MSc in Population and Public Health and a BSc Microbiology and Immunology.
-In what feels like a former life (actually only 5 years ago), I specialized in biotechnology and stem cell research.
+I am currently working towards my PhD in Bioinformatics at University of British Columbia (expected graduation Sept 2023) and am employed as a Research Assistant at the Molecular Epidemiology and Evolutionary Genetics group at the British Columbia Centre for Excellence in HIV/AIDS.
+I previously receieved a MSc in Population and Public Health and a BSc Microbiology and Immunology.
+In what feels like a former life (AKA 5 years ago...), I specialized in biotechnology and stem cell research.

 ## Publications
 **McLaughlin, A.**, Montoya, V., Miller, R. L., Mordecai, G. J., Worobey, M., Poon, A. F. Y., & Joy, J. B. Early and ongoing importations of SARS-COV-2 in Canada.
 In review: eLife.
 (2021).